-Here are a few “sleep hygiene” tips (that’s really what it’s called) that’s I’ve shared for years that will have a dramatic impact if implemented:
+Here are a few “sleep hygiene” tips (that’s really what it’s called) that I’ve shared for years that will have a dramatic impact if implemented:

 I realize it may take some practice, some help from others, and an act of human spirit to stop the compulsion of doing until you drop.
-However…the benefits really will be worth it, when the next day you have more energy to do and BE your best self!
+However…the benefits will be worth it, when you have more energy to do the next day and BE your best self!